In an effort to help you better protect your personal information, your Login ID and Password will be input on separate screens.

 - 501(c)(3) letter from the IRS (if applicable)

 - Geographic target area served by your organization

-- How will the $5,000 be used and does its use address a critical need in the community?
+- How will the money be used and does it's use address a critical need in the community?

 - Reasons why Mercantile Bank should support the project or organization.